 Watering orchids too often, limits the oxygen around the roots (which is required for root respiration) and promotes the conditions for root rot.
 Once the roots have died back they can no longer transport the water and nutrients around the plant that helps keep the orchid healthy which causes the leaves to turn yellow as a sign of stress.

-Potting mediums that retain too much moisture (such as moss and ordinary potting soil) also have the same affect as overwatering in that they limit the oxygen available around the roots which causes them to shrivel and die back resulting in the leaves turning yellow.
+Potting mediums that retain too much moisture (such as moss and ordinary potting soil) also have the same effect as overwatering in that they limit the oxygen available around the roots which causes them to shrivel and die back resulting in the leaves turning yellow.

-Orchids should ideally be potted in pine bark this is the potting medium that most closely resembles the growing conditions of the orchids preferred environment.
+Orchids should ideally be potted in pine bark this is the potting medium that most closely resembles the growing conditions of the orchid’s preferred environment.

-The large size of the pine bark chippings allows plenty of oxygen to circulate around the roots for efficient root respiration and promotes excellent drainage, which significantly reduces the risk of root rot even if your are overwatering the orchid.
+The large size of the pine bark chippings allows plenty of oxygen to circulate around the roots for efficient root respiration and promotes excellent drainage, which significantly reduces the risk of root rot even if you are overwatering the orchid.

 The pine bark chippings absorb moisture which then evaporate so that the roots can absorb the water vapor which mimics the process in which orchid uptake water in their native environment.